Gordon: New Raiders brass should stick with Derek Carr

 Forget about a rookie.
 McDaniels had one this year in New England and was forced to simplify his relatively complex playbook, making a proven commodity like Carr the most viable option.
 A contract extension would surely come with a raise for Carr, who is due to make nearly $20 million this year as one of the league’s best bargains.

-“My agent has a great relationship with everybody in this organization,” Carr added after the postseason loss.
+“My agent has a great relationship with everybody in this organization,” Carr said after the postseason loss.

 It’s time for Zeigler and McDaniels to get him on the phone.